gewenyu99/totally-real-saas/README.md

 ## Contributing

-We welcome contributions from the community.
-If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.
+We invite contributions from the discerning members of our community.
+Should you identify any anomalies or wish to proffer enhancements, please submit an issue or contribute a pull request.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is elegantly licensed under the [MIT License](LICENSE).